PaystackHQ/paystack-android/README.md

      `setSubaccount`, `setTransactionCharge`, `setAmount`, `setEmail`, `setReference`, `setBearer`,
      `putMetadata`, `putCustomField`, you can set up a fresh transaction direct from the SDK.
      Documentation for these parameters are same as for `transaction/initialize`.

-- **Transaction Callback** - When an error occurs or transaction concludes successfully, we will call the methods available in the callback you provided. `OnSuccess` will be called once the charge succeeds.
+- **Transaction Callback** - When an error occurs or transaction concludes successfully, we will call the methods available in the callback you provided.
+    - `OnSuccess` will be called once the charge succeeds.
-`beforeValidate` is called every time the SDK needs to request user input. `OnError` is called if an error occurred during processing.
+    - `beforeValidate` is called every time the SDK needs to request user input.
+This function currently only allows the app know that the SDK is requesting further user input.
+    - `OnError` is called if an error occurred during processing.
 Some Exception types that you should watch include
         - *ExpiredAccessCodeException*: This would be thrown if the access code has already been used to attempt a charge.
         - *ChargeException*: This would be thrown if the charge failed.
 It would hold the message from the server.

 ```java
 public class MainActivity extends AppCompatActivity {